Subways of Your Mind: Radio broadcast

 A German teenager named Darius S. (from Wilhelmshaven) recorded the song from a German public radio station program in the 1980s.
 He recorded the song on a cassette tape and made a mixtape, which also included songs from XTC and the Cure.
 To get clean recordings of songs, Darius purposely removed dialogue from the radio hosts, which is likely why the exact airplay date and the title were unknown.

+Later on, Fex determined the song was probably broadcast at the beginning of September 1984, having no idea in which show or how the song could be broadcast on the NDR.

 Online search

 In 2004, Darius' older sister, Lydia H., bought him a website domain as a birthday present, which he used to raise awareness of the unidentified songs in his collection.
-He then digitized his radio recordings, saving the songs as .aiff and .m4a files, and uploaded them to his site, named Unknown Pleasures after the 1979 album by English post-punk band Joy Division.
+He then digitised his radio recordings, saving the songs as .aiff and .m4a files, and uploaded them to his site, named Unknown Pleasures after the 1979 album by English post-punk band Joy Division.

 On March 18, 2007, Lydia began her online search for the song on a Usenet group, but later migrated to websites with song identification tools.
 She posted a 1:15 excerpt of the song to best-of-80s.de (a German forum devoted to eighties synth-pop) and to The Spirit of Radio (a fan site dedicated to Canadian radio station CFNY-FM).
 The song slowly spread across the Internet, being uploaded to WatZatSong in 2009 and to YouTube in 2011.
 Spanish indie record label Dead Wax Records posted the excerpt of the song to their YouTube channel in 2017.
 This caught the attention of Gabriel Pelenson, a friend of Dead Wax owner Nicolás Zúñiga, who began searching for the song's origin in 2019.

 Pelenson uploaded the excerpt of the song to his YouTube channel and many music-related Reddit communities, and eventually founded r/TheMysteriousSong.
 Searchers made contact with individuals potentially pertinent to the search, such as NDR disc jockey Paul Baskerville, German performance rights organization GEMA, and YouTube channel "80zforever", which posts obscure music.
 Baskerville agreed to play the song on his then-current radio show Nachtclub on July 21, 2019.
 Although no new leads came of it, it did make Lydia and Darius aware of the new wave of investigation, and Lydia subsequently became involved with the Reddit community in August.